-If you upgrade to a business account, you gain access to Instagram Insights.
+If you upgrade to a business account (and have 100 followers) you gain access to Instagram Insights.
 This is their native analytics tool to aid you in measuring performance.

 If you visit the Insights homepage, it will give you a general overview of your Instagram account.
-It first shows follower and post counts for the previous week.
+It first content overview, including posts and Stories.

 If you want to find out even more about your followers, click “See More” at the top-right corner.
 That will pull up two graphs.